 Why Use Bowtie Pasta?

-Bow Tie pasta is one of my favorite pastas.
+Bowtie pasta (farfalle) is one of my favorite pastas.
 Partially because of the novelty, and partially because the nooks and crannies serve as perfect little hidey holes of saucy goodness.
 Bowtie pasta has these little creases where the buttery lemon sauce settles in and makes a nice little home for itself.
-When I’m assessing a pasta noodle for use, I’m always looking for a good "sauce trap".
+When assessing a pasta noodle for use, always look for a good "sauce trap".
 You don't want a smooth surface, you want something a little rumpled or ridged.
 That way the sauce clings to the noodle, rather than staying in the bowl.

 - Pasta: Bowtie pasta is used in this recipe.
 The particular ridges are perfect for a thinner sauce.

 - Chicken Breasts: These are sliced and seared with plenty of seasoning for a well rounded flavor.